EstherKim97/datasci_223/lectures/03/lecture_03.md

 ### Subqueries

-Subqueries enable you to nest one query within another.
+Subqueries enable you to nest **one query within another**.
 They are useful for complex queries where you need the result of one query as input for another.

+Note: subqueries can have aliases.

 ```SQL
 SELECT column